 * By registering as a mentor for this program, you consent to allowing the SRPC to share the information you have provided to mentees that register for the program.
 As a mentor, you may contact the SRPC at any time and have your name removed.

-** Must be an SRPC member to participate in this program.
+Mentees Must be SRPC members to participate in this program.
+(Join here)